migue001/documentation/content/applications/sales/crm/track_leads/lead_distribution_report.rst

 ========================

-A *lead distribution report* can be used to see if active leads are being assigned equitably across sales members, view the distribution of good or `quality leads <https://www.odoo.com/ documentation/17.0/applications/sales/crm/track_leads/quality_leads_report.html>`_, and see how frequently each salesperson is receiving (and keeping) leads.
+A *lead distribution report* can be used to see if active leads are being assigned equitably across sales members.
+It can also be used to view the distribution of good or :doc:`quality leads
+<quality_leads_report>`, and see how frequently each salesperson is receiving (and keeping) leads.

 Lead distribution reports can be run each week to help keep salespeople on track, while providing them with ample good leads.
 These reports can also be used to see whether sales members